rolandtoth/Blog/input/removing-hardcoded-languages-from-frontend/index.md

 However, adding a new language required changing both backend/frontend.
 It was not a big deal but last time I was about to do that, a light bulb went on in my head:

-## Why not using the list of languages also from the backend?
+## Why not use the list of languages also from the backend?

 Which, in theory, would allow removing all hardcoded languages from the frontend, leaving this logic entirely on the backend.